 In such a case, you would be getting reviewed for something that wasn’t fully in your hands — the shipping process — instead of your brand or products.

-There are many ways you can reduce the number of negative reviews caused by these factors, such as by: a) working with couriers that offer a more professional service — this can be easily tracked on Outvio’s platform — and b) using AI-based software to separate customers with a seamless delivery experience from those who had a shipping issue.
+There are many ways you can reduce the number of negative reviews caused by these factors, such as by: a) working with couriers that offer a more professional service — this can be easily tracked on Outvio’s platform — and b) using AI-based software to separate customers with a seamless delivery experience from those who didn't.
 This is also possible with Outvio’s Review Booster.

 These are just some of the many benefits of using Outvio.
 Sign up to discover more!